What is Heart Disease?

 - Electrophysiology Study.
 Similar to coronary angiography, except the catheter includes a tiny electrode.
 It uses small electric pulses to map the heart’s electrical pathways.

-The major forms of heart inflammation—endocarditis, myocarditis, and pericarditis—may present with few symptoms, or symptoms that could easily be mistaken for the flu or other conditions.
+Additionally, the major forms of heart inflammation—endocarditis, myocarditis, and pericarditis—may present with few symptoms, or symptoms that could easily be mistaken for the flu or other conditions.

 That said, heart inflammation could be a precursor to or an early warning sign of serious heart conditions if left untreated.
 Examples include: